skema-dev/skema-go/data/README.md

 )

 func init() {
-	data.RegisterModelType(&User{})  // since golang doesn't have reflect.Typeof(string) method,
+	data.R(&User{})  // since golang doesn't have reflect.Typeof(string) method,
                      // we have to add this, so the config driven appraoch could work }

 type User struct {